javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/09-class/article.md

 alert(Object.getOwnPropertyNames(User.prototype)); // constructor, sayHi
 ```

-Here's the illustration of `class User`:
+Here's the illustration of what `class User` creates:

 ![](class-user.png)

-So `class` is a special syntax to define the constructor with prototype methods.
+So `class` is a special syntax to define a constructor together with its prototype methods.

 ...But not only that.
-There are minor tweaks here and there to ensure the right usage.
+There are minor tweaks here and there:

+Constructors require `new`
-For instance, the `constructor` function can't be called without `new`:
+: Unlike a regular function, a class `constructor` can't be called without `new`:

 ```js run
 class User {
   constructor() {}